As an Amazon Associate we earn from qualifying purchases.

 Here are 6 main ways you can cook baked beans from a can:

-We already went over how to cook baked beans from a can in a saucepan, and we’ll cover a few of the other popular methods below.
+I already went over how to cook baked beans from a can in a saucepan, and I’ll cover a few of the other popular methods below.

 Cooking Baked Beans From a Can in the Oven